rust-lang/rfcs/text/0000-variadic-tuples.md

 }

 // Utility to create a tuple of a single type, for instance: ToT<usize> = (..T) -> (..usize)
-// We could have a syntaxic sugar to do this (future RFC?) trait ToT<T> {
+// We could have a syntactic sugar to do this (future RFC?) trait ToT<T> {
     type Value = T;
 }